idanefroni/Conservatory/README.txt

  The genome_database.csv file provided in the github directory has the 314 genomes currently used.

-5. For each family, generate a phylogenetic tree in Newick format and store it as "<family>.tree" in the genomes directory.
+5. For each family, generate a phylogenetic tree of all species in the family in Newick format and store it as "<family>.tree" in the genomes directory.
+   This is best done using an alignment of known ortholog protein sequences, but can also be constructed using prior knowledge.
+The tree does not need to be calibrated - this will be done by Conservatory.
+	The directory currently has the trees for all families used in the paper.

 6. Build the genome database for a reference genome by running from the conservatory directory: